 Stable employment.
 It’s not impossible to get a loan if you don’t have a job.
 But if you’re unemployed you’ll need a strong alternative source of income, such as a pension, government benefits or investments.

 Overall, good credit and disposable income are the two most important personal loan requirements.
-WalletHub allows you to compare personal loans and see what credit score they require.
-You can also check your latest credit score for free on WalletHub.
-The loan’s issuer will be able to provide more detailed information about other requirements.
+You can check your latest credit score for free as well as compare personal loans based on their minimum credit score requirements on WalletHub.
+Lenders will be able to provide more detailed information about other requirements.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.